-Featured Artist – Daniel Stolle
+Featured Artist – Lino

-Artwork by Daniel Stolle
+Artwork by Lino

 What type of environment do you prefer to work in?
 At home or in a studio?
 Listening to music?

 I work in a small studio with a few other artists.
 I like their presence, even if we don’t see each other that much.
 Just not being alone all the time is good.

 Having a place separate from the house where I can leave my creativity and work is really important to me.
 That way I can come back home with a free mind.
 I mostly work in silence but sometimes I use music to stimulate me.
 My studio is a little museum of my inspirations, with drawings and paintings everywhere, puppets, funny things that I found in the street, pictures of my friends and family, a couch, a fridge, many books, and all my brushes and colors around me like a family.